What is time loss?

 - Do not perform activities that look like work, especially in your front yard where you are in full view of L&I investigators

 - Do not post anything on social media which in any way contradicts what you are saying to L&I and your doctor.
 L&I investigators read the social media posts of injured workers every day.
-They will charge you with fraud if you collect time loss and work or obviously can work.
+They will charge you with fraud if you collect time loss and brag abour your activities that look like work

 - Do not miss your medical appointments

-- Do not engage in sports or other activities if they are inconsistent with your medical restrictions
+- Do not engage in sports or other activities which are inconsistent with your medical restrictions.
+Follow your doctor’s advice about activity

 Who pays the time loss?